Sciatica treatment!

 -

-- Surgery is considered when conservative treatments fail to relieve symptoms after a significant period, or if there is severe pain, muscle weakness, or loss of bladder/bowel control.
+- Surgery is considered when conservative treatments fail to relieve symptoms after a significant period.
+It is sometimes required if there is severe pain, muscle weakness, or loss of bladder/bowel control.

 -